anandojha/APBS_BrownDye_Ligand_Ranking_Scripts/README.md

 6. Run single trajectory simulations using nam simulation (Northup-Alison-McCommon Algorithm).
 7. Calculate the second reaction rate constant.

-To run the scripts, simply run the parameters.py python file .
+To run the scripts, simply run the commands.py python file which will run all the scripts sequentially and performa the analysis.
 To make any changes in the parameters, make changes to the parameters.py parameters file.